selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 ### Good or bad

 A decision can be either good or bad, there is not much to it.
 Don't confuse this with `a decision has a good or bad outcome`.
-The quality of the decision and the outcome of that decision are things that need to be separated.
+The quality of the decision and the outcome of that decision are things that are not tightly coupled.
+A good decision can have a bad outcome, and a bad decision can still have a good outcome.
-But this is worth a blogpost all on its own...

-So stay tuned for part II, the elements of a decision and part III decision and their outcome!
+I will talk about this more in a different part of the decision series.

+It is time to go back to our original question: `What is a decision?`.
+A decision is not a thing, but a process you have to go through.
+In that process you choose one option from multiple options that will give you a different outcome and there has a cost in being wrong.
+You want to avoid paying this cost, so you want good decisions.
+In order to make good decisions, you need to understand the elements that need to be present when making a decision.
+In my next blogpost I will walk you through all these elements!

 -------------